 Wallace, who went on to star at UNC and play 16 seasons in the NBA, was the big story and was featured in Sports Illustrated that year.
-In Philadelphia-area prep hoops history, he is probably third on the list behind just Wilt Chamberlain and Kobe Bryant as the all-time greats.
+In Philadelphia-area prep hoops history, you can count him alongside players like Wilt Chamberlain and Kobe Bryant as the all-time greats.

 16. 1990-91 Proviso East High School

 Location: Maywood, Illinois

 Key players: Sherrell Ford, Michael Finley, Donnie Boyce